Phoenix-ir/replacer/README.md

 # replacer
 small h replacing script i wrote with python cuz i was bored but it may come in handy idk

+## Usage

+just put any text that has both G and g in the text.txt and run the script, then it will clean your text

 ## Building from source

 ### Linux